Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 22

-A company has an AI solution built by using Microsoft Copilot Studio and Power Platform.
+A company has an AI solution built by using **Microsoft Copilot Studio and Power Platform**.
 The solution is used by the company's sales, marketing, and customer service teams.

 You are performing a return on AI investment (ROAI) analysis to evaluate the impact of the solution.

-You need to identify which measurable business drivers to include in the analysis.
+You need to identify **which measurable business drivers to include in the analysis**.

 Which two business drivers should you identify?
 Each correct answer presents part of the solution.